cheuktingli/psitip/README.rst

             >> markov(X+Y, meet(X, Y), Z)).check_getaux()
         print(IUtil.list_tostr_std(aux))

+- The non-Shannon inequality in [Makarychev-Makarychev-Romashchenko-Vereshchagin 2002] is given by :code:`mmrv_thm(n)`.

+- The non-Shannon inequalities in four variables in [Zhang-Yeung 1998] and [Dougherty-Freiling-Zeger 2006] is given by :code:`zydfz_thm`.

 - **Existence of meet and minimal sufficient statistics** is given by :code:`existence(meet)` and :code:`existence(mss)` respectively.

 Conditions
 ----------